swookey-thinky/video_diffusion/README.md

 ## Introduction

+This repository contains implementations of different video diffusion models, starting with the seminal paper from Ho. et al. [Video Diffusion Models](https://arxiv.org/abs/2204.03458).

+Due to the resource constraints of most models, we have decided to use the [Moving MNIST](https://www.cs.toronto.edu/~nitish/unsupervised_video/) dataset to train on.
+Moving MNIST is a simple dataset similar to MNIST, of digits which move around the screen.
+It is an unlabeled dataset, so we do not have access to text labels to determine which digits are moving around the screen, but we will address that deficiency as well.
+We train at a reduced resolution of `32x32`, due to the resource constraints that most models require.
+This allows us to train most diffusion models on a T4 instance, which is free to run on [Google Colab](https://colab.research.google.com/).
+We limit training and sample generation to 16 frames, even though the source dataset contains 20 frames.

 ## Requirements

 This package built using PyTorch and written in Python 3.
 To setup an environment to run all of the lessons, we suggest using conda or venv: